 Small Intestinal Malabsorption

 When the small intestine is inflamed, it becomes difficult, if not impossible, to absorb all of the necessary nutrients from food.
 This results in persistent diarrhea, weight loss and loss of appetite.
+None of the three are things we want to watch our babies suffer with.

 Signs Your Dog May Have a Digestive Disorder